LearningLocker/docs/src/guides-cli.md

 node cli/dist/server migrateMongo
 ```

 Will check for any migrations that have not been run and apply them to the database.
 You can run migrations "up" or "down".
-The former will apply migrations, whilst the latter will rollback any migrations.
+The former will apply migrations, whilst the latter will roll back migrations.

 ### Arguments:
 #### `-u, --up [up]`
 Optional, runs up migrations up to [up file name], also accepts ['next'], [up] arg is optional

-#### `-d, --down <down>`
+#### `-d, --down [down]`
 Optional, runs down migration down to [down file name], also accepts ['last']

 #### `-i, --info [info]`